Smithy (1946 film): Critical

+film-making.
+It should do well at British Empire boxoffices, and has a good chance in America."

 Writing in 2019, Stephen Vagg described Muriel Steinbeck's "wife" part as "a decent one – she gets to flirt, and worry and fight, and the film improves immeasurably once her character becomes part of the action."

 US release

 Smithy was released in the United States as Pacific Adventure.

 The Los Angeles Times noted the film "while technically acceptable is pretty much a stereotype of all the other histories of aviation pioneering...
 Ron Randell makes a likeable hero."

 The New York Times wrote that "... it is unfortunate that the people who made this picture ... did not draw a more exciting and exacting drama out of the colourful career of the noted airman."